sage-ali/fcc-rwd/book-inventory-app/task.md

 16. You should use an attribute selector to target the first two descendants of `span` elements that have the word `two` as a part of their `class` value and set their `background-image` property to use a `linear-gradient`.
 17. You should use an attribute selector to target the three `span` elements that are descendants of `span` elements that have the word `three` as a part of their `class` value and set their `background-image` property to use a `linear-gradient`.

-Run the Tests (Ctrl + Enter)

-Reset this lesson

-Get Help

 Tests
 -----